macward/SwitChat-iOS/README.md

 ## Features

 - Send and receive text messages in real-time
+- Create and join chat rooms
 - Share images and other media files
 - View online/offline status of other users
 - Push notifications for new messages
-- User authentication and secure login
+- User authentication and secure login [Done]
 - User profile customization

 ## Technologies Used